defeat the enemy, strongholds and spiritual warfare

 KNOWLEDGE ABOUT YOUTUBE BROUGHT CONFIDENCE

-Gillian: I spent months researching YouTube, became a student of the algorithm, and analyzed thousands of channels and thousands of videos to figure out what set apart the channels that succeeded from the channels that stayed stagnant like mine had.
+Gillian: I spent months researching YouTube, became a student of the algorithm, and analyzed thousands of channels and videos to figure out what set apart the channels that succeeded from the channels that stayed stagnant like mine had.
 I came up with a relatively short list of things that set apart the successful channels from those that weren’t successful.

 This knowledge brought me confidence.
 I knew it would grow if I did these things with my videos and channel.
 In this, I was confident because I couldn’t find a single channel doing these things that were not quickly growing or already big and successful.